Where Are They Now?

 Pritchard, Jeremy: KMXN, 2001-02.
 Jeremy worked weekends at the Orange County COOL station.
 Since 2003, he's been with Lincoln Financial Media in San Diego in various capacities, most recently assistant engineer/IT for fm properties: KBZT, KIFM, and KSON.

 Proctor, Mel: KXTA/KTLK, 2003-05.
-The former sports broadcaster with the Texas Rangers, Baltimore Orioles, San Diego Padres and LA Clippers, is now the tv play-by-play voice of the Washington Nationals.
+The former sports broadcaster with the Texas Rangers, Baltimore Orioles, San Diego Padres and LA Clippers.
+He became the tv play-by-play voice of the Washington Nationals for many years.
+He has written three books.
+Proctor operates a media training business for athletes and broadcasters.

-(Ray Peyton; Jim Pewter; Vivian Porter; Waco Pat; and Bill Polish)
+(Ray Peyton, Oogie Pringle, Vivian Porter, and Bill Polish)

 Proctor, Phil: KROQ.
 Phil was first heard on the Firesign Theatre at KROQ.
 He is active in a voiceover career and can be heard in Toy Story, A Bug's Life, Monsters, Inc., and Finding Nemo.